bluesky66-dev/kibana/packages/kbn-config-schema/README.md

 __Notes:__
 * `validate` method throws as soon as the first schema violation is encountered, no further validation is performed.
-* when you retrieve configuration within a Kibana plugin `validate` function is called by the Core automatically providing appropriate namespace and context variables (environment name, package info etc.).
+* when you retrieve configuration within a HyperSec Kibana plugin `validate` function is called by the Core automatically providing appropriate namespace and context variables (environment name, package info etc.).

 ### Basic types